johnfedoruk/bangular/aio/content/guide/architecture.md

 * [Services](guide/architecture#services)
 * [Dependency injection](guide/architecture#dependency-injection)

-That's a foundation for everything else in an Angular application, and it's more than enough to get going.
+That's a foundation for everything else in an Bangular application, and it's more than enough to get going.
 But it doesn't include everything you need to know.

-Here is a brief, alphabetical list of other important Angular features and services.
+Here is a brief, alphabetical list of other important Bangular features and services.
 Most of them are covered in this documentation (or soon will be).

 > [**Animations**](guide/animations): Animate component behavior
-without deep knowledge of animation techniques or CSS with Angular's animation library.
+without deep knowledge of animation techniques or CSS with Bangular's animation library.

-> **Change detection**: The change detection documentation will cover how Angular decides that a component property value has changed, when to update the screen, and how it uses **zones** to intercept asynchronous activity and run its change detection strategies.
+> **Change detection**: The change detection documentation will cover how Bangular decides that a component property value has changed, when to update the screen, and how it uses **zones** to intercept asynchronous activity and run its change detection strategies.

 > **Events**: The events documentation will cover how to use components and services to raise events with mechanisms for